XuHaoJun/fun-sql/README.md

 Can't work with javascript compressor like UglifyJS, but you can exclude `*.funSql.js files`.

 ## Thinking SQL
+Relational algebra is good, but implementation(SQL) is suck.

 Why everything is flatten?
 It make more low level manipulation compare C language Pointer, normalization make more table and you must store redundant KEYs and link theme loop again and again....